Fully Customizable Tour

 The youngest state of India

-Sikkim is one of the most promising states of India with happy people and their unique culture.
-Sikkim travel agents delight the visitors with authenticity and a genuine welcome, treating them as their own family.
-Sikkim with its spectacular scenery and enviable climate is no wonder why tourist craves to visit it.
-Its abundance of rivers and lakes accompanied by its fresh air gives it a lush.
-Its strangely tropical environ encourages the growth of varied and exotic flowers.
-Most rare and unique orchid flower spreads grand beauty followed by the countless species of flowers.
-With abounding natural grandeur, Sikkim thrives as a multilingual, multi-religious and multicultural state of the multiracial.
+Sikkim is one of the most promising states of India today with happy people and their unique culture.
+It gives its visitors a genuine welcome and treats them as friends.
+With its spectacular scenery and enviable climate it is no wonder that tourist die to visit it.
+Its abundance of rivers and lakes accompanied by its moist air gives it a lush.
+Its strangely tropical look gives the habitat of varied and exotic flowers.
+Most rare and unique orchid flower offers majestic beauty accompanied by the others flowers.
+Sikkim is a multilingual, multi religious and multicultural state.

 |STATE ANIMAL||:||Red Panda (Ailurus fulgens)|